Running Analysis: Case Study

 Our running technique analysis includes a full postural assessment that aims to understand the influence of body posture on the running technique and performance.

-Furthermore, before analyzing the running technique we collect data from the gait analysis ( walking analysis ) to make a comparison between walking and running parameters that will reveal if the running technique has new issues that were not present during the walking analysis.
+Furthermore, before analysing the running technique we collect data from the gait analysis ( walking analysis ) to make a comparison between walking and running parameters that will reveal if the running technique has new issues that were not present during the walking analysis.

 Our Running Analysis Report will include many tips on how to correct and improve body posture, running technique, and muscle imbalances, that all together are going to improve running performance.